-- (2) The supervisor or senior representative, if practical, will promptly secure the recording device consistent with the Venue Agency's evidence protocol.
-At a minimum, he/she shall document the collection of the recording device, including the make and model of the recording device, the person from whom it was received, the time and location it was received, the condition of the device and an indication of how it was used in the incident under investigation. - (3) The supervisor or senior representative, prior to reviewing or downloading the device's contents, will release the device to the Incident Manager or his/her representative.
-The Incident Manager (or his/her designee) will download or oversee the download of the contents of the recording device and will provide a copy of the downloaded contents to the Venue Agency as soon as practicable.
-The recording device will be maintained by the Incident Manager until further disposition is ordered by the County Attorney or his/her designee. - g) Preserve other evidence and the identity of all witnesses.
+(2) The supervisor or senior representative will promptly secure the recording device consistent with the Venue Agency's evidence protocol.
+The supervisor or senior representative to whom the recording device(s) are surrendered shall document the collection of the recording device, including the make and model of the recording device, the person from whom it was received, the time and location it was received, the condition of the device and an indication of how it was used in the incident under investigation.

+(3) The supervisor or senior representative, prior to reviewing or downloading the device's contents, will release the device to the Incident Manager or his/her representative.
+The Incident Manager (or representative) will download the contents of the recording device and will provide a copy of the downloaded contents to the Venue Agency as soon as practicable.
+The recording device will be maintained by the Incident Manager until further disposition is ordered by the Incident Manager.

-4. Notifications
+- g) Preserve other evidence and the identity of all witnesses. - 4.
+Notifications